‘Robust action’ on bird flu

 There is concern that further cases could be spread by wild birds, and Ms Truss said compensation would paid to farmers adversely affected by the outbreak.

-Poultry keepers have been warned to maintain high standards of biosecurity after the outbreaks of bird flu in East Yorkshire and on the Continent.
+Poultry keepers have been warned to maintain high standards of biosecurity after outbreaks of bird flu in East Yorkshire and on the Continent.

 DEFRA advises domestic poultry keepers to try and minimise the contact their flocks have with wild birds.
 It says poultry should be housed where possible and kept away from standing water, with food and water supplies protected.
 It adds that poultry keepers should work with their local vets and take their advice on appropriate biosecurity measures if in any doubt.